 As Mrs. Cragsman leaves Dr. Mountebank’s office with the second bottle of psychotics for Johnny, Cassandra appears and confronts her, warning that she has to stop the psychotics while she still can.
 Mrs. Cragsman feels trapped, since stopping the psychotics would reveal her, her son, and Dr. Mountebank as frauds.
 Cassandra feels powerless to stop what happened to her son from happening once again to Mrs. Cragsman’s.
 (THE BALL)

 Henry returns to Mabel and pleads his case for a good enough life together: she would get a high IQ husband to bring home and he would get a white-picket-fence life.
 She dismisses him at first, but they finally agree to settle for one another.
 (YOU’LL DO FINE – YOU WALK IN, third reprise) Meanwhile, Mrs. Cragsman tells Dr. Mountebank that she wants to stop giving Johnny psychotics.
 Dr. Mountebank tries to placate her, while they leave Johnny, who’s clearly miserable, to sleep.
-As Johnny lies in his bed, Baboo climbs in through the window.
-He offers Johnny sympathy and tells him that things will never get any better.
-He convinces Johnny to kill himself, and gives him a pill to swallow, staying with him to the end.
+As Johnny lies in his bed, whether in reality or in Johnny’s imagination, he sees Baboo climbing in through the window.
+Baboo offers Johnny sympathy and tells him that things will never get any better.
+He convinces Johnny to kill himself, and offers Johnny an overdose of his pills.
+Johnny take them.
+Baboo stays with him to the end.
 (I’M RIGHT HERE, reprise)

 In the Act II finale, a young girl, Henriette, starts a hopeful song about the new day dawning.
 Dr. Mountebank holds a press conference with Mrs. Cragsman to announce the death of her son, the young savant; he blames a recent immunization.
 The High Inquisitor meets one last time with Dr. Smith, who’s lost his job and reputation.
 The High Inquisitor opens a safe to reveal all the editions of the DSM, safe and intact.
 Dr. Smith realizes his life’s work was a sham.
 Cassandra laments that she can’t stop what happened from her son from recurring with other mothers, no matter how she tries.
 Dr. Smith readies a noose for himself.
 Henry and Mabel force smiles as they plan their “happy ending,” and Mrs. Cragsman is in numb withdrawal after her son’s death.
 The Barker reappears.
 It’s the end of one of Baboo’s shows, saying that Baboo’s lit the theatre on fire.
 The rest of the characters all brace for the new day.
 (A BRIGHT NEW DAY)